hummcs7749/ece497/hw06/Readme.md

 is currently set to (It looks best in the 270 and 90 rotation, I suggest using the rotate.sh function to set it thus)

-Etch-a-sketch has also been updated so that it now prompts the user for a character, 'R', 'B', or 'G', to set the color of the line drawn to, defaulting to brown if none of those characters are input.
-The line width has also been updated to five pixels.
+Etch-a-sketch has also been updated so that it now accepts two arguemnts at the command line, numbers for color and width.
+The command should look like this

+sudo ./etch-a-sketch clr width

+Where color is 1, 2, or three for the values Red, Green, and Blue respectivley.
+If any other value is input, the color will defualt to brown. and width is a number between 1 and 10, corresponding ot the desired line width.
+If a number below 1 is input, 1 is used for the width.
+If a number above 10 is input, 10 is used for the width.